JorenHessels/infoworks-data-generator/database/README.md

 ### Database Instructions

-In orde for the application to have the ability to access your database, it needs a `Standalone.icmm` file, along with the data folder with the GUID of your database.
+In order for the application to have the ability to access your database, it needs a `Standalone.icmm` file, along with the data folder with the GUID of your database.

 For example:\
 📦database \